 Outings still take place in light rain, according to LandPaths' policy.
 We ask that you move forward with the outing, unless there is heavy rain in the forecast, or other unsafe weather conditions (ex: extreme heat, smoke, wind).

 We have an existing system in place for notifying participants of weather-related cancellations.
-The outings registration page in NEON should always include instructions and a name and phone number to call in the case of questionable weather.
+The outings registration page always includes instructions and a phone number to call in the case of questionable weather.

 Donations